DavSanchez/CaptivePortal/README.md

 - `HS_UAMSERVER`: The IP of the node server's location (for example `192.168.1.5`)
 - `HS_UAMFORMAT`: The complete node server root URL (stored in the previous attribute), port included (for example `http://\$HS_UAMSERVER:3000` if the node server uses the default port).
-- `HS_UAMDOMAINS`: Type `"maxcdn.bootstrapcdn.com code.jquery.com"` as the allowed domains for
-the captive portal to function.

 If you have any doubts, suggestions or problems with this just let me know by opening an issue.
 I'll do my best to provide an answer!